mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 With Hyper-Parameter Optimization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If we now reintroduce hyper-parameter, we can stick to same approach.
+If we now reintroduce hyper-parameter, we can stick to the same approach.
 However, we have to repeat the training for all hyper-parameter combinations.
 All combinations of the regular parameters can then again be tested based on a cached model.